Krishna-Noutiyal/Scripts/Git Sync/README.md

 - **`gitsync.py`** automates the synchronization of a single Git repository, handling commits, pushes, and fetches while managing conflicts.
 - **`multisync.py`** extends the functionality of `gitsync.py` by synchronizing multiple repositories in parallel, using threading to manage multiple repositories at once.

-Both the files are designed in such a way that it is really easy to automate the syncing of repositories using these scripts in Windows and linux.
+Both `gitsync.py` and `multisync.py` files are designed in such a way that it is really easy to automate the syncing of repositories using these scripts in Windows and Linux. **You can very easily Schedule the running of these scripts in Windows 🖥️ or Linux 🐧.**

 ## Features :rocket: